koushikja/koushikja/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Learn more technologies
 - ⚡ Fun fact: I love to listen to music and play video games

 ---